zef/zef.studio/Content/journal/why-I-havent-been-sharing.md

 1) Okay I realize this sounds a little harsh.
 I've recorded covers like this before, and I will again.
-It could be a tribute or a test of recording skills.
+It could be a tribute.
+Or a test of recording skills.
 There are valid reasons.
 I'm just saying that it doesn't generally add much value.